tbensky/npct/README.md

 * You know what you were doing when the encounter came in.
 Were you shoulder-to-shoulder at a street party?
 Or moving quickly through a large warehouse store shopping?

 * At least for Covid-19, the danger is being less than 6 feet for more than 15 minutes.
 Could this have happened?
-Were you (and/or them) not wearing a mask?
+Were you (and/or) any of your contacts not wearing a mask?

 * The log will tell you the number of times each encounters happened.
 One encounter is likely just a quick passer by.
 But many?
 Maybe that violates the safety of the 6 feet/15 minute rule.